AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

 generates errors while discovering the machine configuration but completes and installs `cupy`.

-The list of all the Mamba packages installed in the `r-reticulate` environment can be found in `Logs/Mamba-packages.log`.
+The list of all the Mamba packages installed in the `MAMBA_ENV_NAME` environment can be found in `Logs/Mamba-packages.log`.
 For the R packages, see `Logs/R-packages.log`.